-At the core of this lie resides an abject gaslighting and abuse of its very victims.
-There exist only a few entities which have direct access to the systems of the body which are coincidentally those also injured in obesity – the industrial agriculture and immunity-pharma cartels – along with the $130 billion diet and diabetes mafia which thrives from the entailed suffering.
+You are told that you are a defective human being.
+The Science™ insists that your worthlessness, lack of willpower (gluttony), and failure to exercise (laziness) are the root causes of all your health issues.
+At the core of this lie is a brutal gaslighting and abuse of the very victims it targets.
+Only a few entities have direct access to the systems of the body that, coincidentally, are also compromised in obesity—namely, the industrial agriculture and immunity-pharma cartels.
+Alongside them stands the $130 billion diet and diabetes mafia, which thrives on the suffering they perpetuate.

-The guy in the photo to the right is supposedly an expert on obesity, health, weight, and appropriate human lifestyle.
-I am here to assure you, that he is not.
+The person in the photo to the right is supposedly an expert on obesity, health, weight, and the appropriate human lifestyle.
+I am here to assure you that he is not.

-The gentleman to the right of course, conceals from his audience that he must work out for 4 or more hours per day, take fat-burning stimulants at a level fatal to many people, employ steroids and/or hormone boosters, spend $2500 a month on specialty food/supplements/injections and physical training, flush-out his intestines regularly with laxatives/chemicals, and fast/starve for days, all in order to look anywhere near like this depiction.
-Practices which most people cannot possibly incorporate into their lifestyle, unless one is a celebrity, independently wealthy, or chooses to have no life aside from this understated and misrepresented fanatical obsession.
+The gentleman to the right, of course, conceals from his audience that he must work out for four or more hours per day, take fat-burning stimulants at levels fatal to many, employ steroids and/or hormone boosters, spend $2,500 a month on specialty food, supplements, injections, and physical training, regularly flush out his intestines with laxatives and chemicals, and fast or starve for days—all to look anything like this depiction.
+These are practices that most people cannot possibly incorporate into their lifestyle unless they are a celebrity, independently wealthy, or choose to devote their entire life to this understated and misrepresented fanatical obsession.

-Most diet case examples are not telling you their entire story.
-Yes they used the product being promoted, but they often do not tell you what else they did.
+Most diet case examples are not telling you the whole story.
+Yes, they used the product or program being promoted, but they often omit the additional measures they took to achieve their results.

-Believe me, I have done caloric-workout programs (short of stimulants, steroids, and laxatives) and got them to work in the short term.
-Such programs do not work long term however, nor do they serve to resolve the underlying injury one has suffered.
-After age 40, from experience, once you hit your desired weight, the ensuing anemia and malnutrition will threaten your health and well being.
-Your metabolism will be in the crapper.
-The simple fact is that a ‘program’ cannot be sustained long term if it simply focuses on caloric intake and burn.
-What I have found is that it is red blood cell anemia (macrocytic and/or intravascular coagulation), an imbalance of intestinal bacteria, endocrine/autoimmune disorders, and a lack of available nutrition in food – which collectively cause a repressed metabolism and weight gain – and not personal moral weakness (see My Most Incredible Post-Covid After Workout Recovery Elixir).
+Believe me, I’ve done caloric-workout programs (short of most stimulants, and any steroids or laxatives) and managed to make them work in the short term.
+However, such programs do not work long term, nor do they address the underlying endocrine injury one has suffered.
+After age 40, from experience, once you hit your desired weight, the ensuing anemia and malnutrition will threaten your health and well-being.
+Your metabolism will be in the gutter.
+The simple fact is that a ‘program’ cannot be sustained long term if it focuses solely on caloric intake and burn.
+What I’ve found is that red blood cell anemia (macrocytic and/or intravascular coagulation), an imbalance of intestinal bacteria, endocrine/autoimmune disorders, and a lack of available nutrition in food collectively cause a repressed metabolism and weight gain—not personal moral weakness and lifestyle.

 “I lost 120 lbs in 9 months, and kept it off using ___________!!”

-The first two on this list are the only entities which have direct access to the very same systems of the body – which are those injured early in life,1 and are also highly involved with obesity and diabetes.2 3 4 This is not a coincidence.
-In other words, these were the only parties in the room, when the money went missing – and they all have a prior criminal record.
-However, it is the irony in whom they blame (you), which is even more telling.
-The diet and exercise mafia, is the entity which enforces such blame.
+The first two on this list are the only entities with direct access to the very systems of the body that are often injured early in life,1 and are also highly implicated with obesity and diabetes.2 3 4 This is not a coincidence.
+In other words, these were the only parties in the room when the money went missing—and they all have a prior criminal record.
+However, it is the irony in whom they blame (you) that is even more telling.
+The diet and exercise mafia is the complicit entity that enforces such blame.

 Fundamental Attribution Error : Behaviorism

-The tendency to attribute suffering to one’s behavior, psychological state, or inclination, before and as opposed to examining for factors which are out of their control, access, or knowledge.
+The tendency to attribute suffering to one’s behavior, psychological state, or inclination, rather than first examining factors that are out of their control, access, or knowledge.

 You are a defective human being.
 Look at the jacked guy in this photo.
-The ScienceTM shows that it is your lack of being like him, your worthlessness, absence of moral willpower (diet), and abject laziness (exercise) which stand as the cause of all your health maladies and suffering (it has nothing to do with us so don’t even go there).
+The Science™ shows that it’s your failure to be like him—your worthlessness, lack of moral willpower (diet), and sheer laziness (exercise)—that are the cause of all your health maladies and suffering.
+(It has nothing to do with us, so don’t even go there.)

 ~ Colluding Diet Mafia Messaging

-This array of pseudo-theory resides at the heart of modern American physical suffering.
-Two industries are to blame for the destruction of American health in the era since 1972, the American industrial agriculture and immunity-pharma cartels, along with their pseudo-scientific lying minions, and diet message mafias.
-The core lie above, which these American cartels promulgate towards their client consumers, is one of blame and guilt – a diabolical gaslighting and abuse of their very victims.
-A way of keeping scientific health research from ever focusing upon the handiwork of those two cartels at all.
-Currently, both syndicates are well underway on censoring anything which would serve to reveal their culpability in this.
+This array of institutional pseudo-theory resides at the core of modern American physical suffering.
+The three industries we mentioned above are to blame for the destruction of American health since 1972: the American industrial agriculture and pharma-vaccine autoimmune dysfunction cartels, along with their pseudoscientific minions and diet message mafias.
+The fundamental lie these cartels promulgate to their client consumers is one of blame and guilt—a diabolical gaslighting and abuse of their very victims.
+This tactic keeps scientific health research from ever focusing on the handiwork of these two cartels.
+Currently, both syndicates are actively censoring anything that might reveal their culpability in this.

-At this moment, more than 2 million American lives are held financial hostage by insulin providers.5 Type II diabetes sufferers who got that way precisely because of thyroid, pituitary, and especially pancreatic injury from the very pharma and agriculture cartels who created the disease in the first place.
+At this moment, more than 2 million American lives are being held financial hostage by insulin providers—Type II diabetes sufferers who ended up in this situation precisely due to thyroid, pituitary, and especially pancreatic injury caused by the very pharma and agriculture cartels that created the disease in the first place.5

-The messaging of the agri-food/pharma/diet cartel constitutes nothing more than Narrative Science.
+The messaging of the agri-food, pharma, and diet cartels constitutes nothing more than corrupt Narrative Science.

 Myth #1: Anyone who keeps a healthy weight surely must have ‘changed their lifestyle’ (i.e. you are worthless)

-The simple fact is that it is the accelerated growth agrifoods and immunity-pharma industries which have caused the obesity epidemic – and not their hapless victims themselves.6 7 8 9 10 The central affected mechanism is outlined below.
+The simple fact is that it’s the accelerated growth of agrifoods and immunity-pharma industries that have caused the obesity epidemic—not their hapless victims.6 7 8 9 10 The affected systems and critical mechanism involved in this are outlined below.

 HypoGlucagonopathy (Obesity) – the result of injury/impaired pancreatic alpha-cell function